TomInTheBytes/Cyber-Journal/docs/projects/genai/intel_digest_workflow.md

 - The workflow leverages Gemini (free tier) for email content generation and Baserow for storing generated reports.
 The viral topic identification relies on the Gemini Pro model because of a higher data quantity and more complex task.
 - An SMTP email account must be provided to send the emails with.
 This can be through Gmail.

+## Prompts
+The workflow uses two prompts; one for the 'basic' daily digest emails and one for the viral topics report.

+!!! example "Prompt 1: daily digest"

+    You are an intelligence analyst.
+Summarize the following threat intelligence articles into a concise, high-signal daily briefing.
+Do not make things up.
+Drop items that are not relevant enough.
+Follow these rules:

+    1. Group information by topic.
+Use the following sections as guidelines:
+        - Nation state actor activity
+        - Financially motivated actor activity
+        - Compromises and data breach activity (list victims only)
+        - Vulnerabilities activity (list with CVEs or affected products, only high priorities)
+        - Other miscellaneous activity that is sensible to share.
+Topics not related to cybersecurity can be disregarded.
+Ignore ads.
+Keep it short.
+    2. Deduplicate reports.
+If multiple sources report on the same event, merge them.
+Prefer brevity over repetition.
+    3. Prioritize topics mentioned multiple times.
+Omit low-signal, one-off articles unless highly critical.
+Keep lines concise, prioritize readability of the end product over including all content.
+Topics should typically fit on a single line, having 20 words maximum.
+    4. Link all sources found for an item.
+Deduplicated items should have more than one source.
+    5. Remove all ads, promotional language, or off-topic content.
+    6. Use clear, non-speculative language.
+Avoid filler.
+    7. Put it in well-unified JSON format.

+!!! example "Prompt 2: viral topics"

+    You are an intelligence analyst reviewing cyber threat intelligence reports from the past x days, formatted in a defined JSON schema.
+Your task is to identify 'viral' news items that describe the *same topic* and appear across multiple days.
+When such overlapping topics are found:

+    * Merge them into a single entry.
+    * Ensure the merged entry is mentioned on multiple across the grouped items.
+    * Extract and synthesize a concise *title* and *summary* for the merged topic.
+    * Aggregate all associated references under the merged entry.
+    * Sort the merged topics based on newest source, descending.

+    You may merge items across different categories (e.g., “Nation state actors”, “Vulnerabilities”) if they clearly concern the same underlying event or threat.
+Do not include or report on any item that does not meet the above threshold.
+The objective is to surface recurring, high-signal topics for a daily digest, consolidating redundant reports into unified narratives.
+It is more important to have three well-processed viral topics, than many bad ones.

 ## Examples
 See an example both types of emails below.